lucas-sudol/MPIEncryptionDecoder/README.md

 Talk about performance analysis - ask if we must go over things already covered in the last assignment -ex multithreading, having 1 more task then worker functions

+Do we always need to complete calculating every permutation?

 talk about format for printing results -is there one, or just up to us